magnars/optimus/README.md

         (optimus.export/save-assets assets "./cdn-export/")))
 ```

-Add an alias to your `project.clj` for ease of use:
+You can even add an alias to your `project.clj`:

 ```cl
 :aliases {"export-assets" ["run" "-m" "my-app.example/export-assets"]}
 ```

 And run `lein export-assets` from the command line.
+Handy.

 ## So how does all this work in development mode?